constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 This was a life-changing experience for me.
 I had a lot of fun travelling to Ames City, Iowa with other top math students from across the state of Indiana, many of whom were smarter, and most of whom were far better prepared than I. We represented Indiana in the 1997 and 1998 American Regional Mathematics League contests.
 I was introduced to the writings of Karl Popper on the philosophy of science, an unexpectedly remarkable surprise.
 And I met a worthy and longstanding rival, my very dear friend Yuri Goldfeld.

 Yuri brought the current controversy to my attention last year, and helped provoke this reponse.
-In response to Yuri, and in the name of Reason, Rationality, and a Re-Enlightenment, I offer everybody my love letters from this pandemic.
+In response to Yuri, and in the name of Reason, Rationality, and a Reënlightenment, I offer everybody my love letters from this pandemic.

 In the Aggregate Theory, fractions have been reconstructed into a new and more potent form.
 This form can plausibly be introduced at an even earlier age with the same or better chance of success.
 Learning how to reduce and add fractions becomes fundamentally easier and more interesting, when you have the Stern-Brocot Museum of Fractions and it's guidebook, the Euclidean Algorithm, to work from.
 Furthermore, we can use the Stern-Brocot and Calkin-Wilf trees, and the Euclidean Algorithm, to playfully motivate introductions to integer multiplication, integer division, run-length encoding, and so very much more.